Oudejaarsconference: 1982 – present

 In 2023, Micha Wertheim did the oudejaarsconference for BNNVARA.
 It was the least-watched New Year's Eve conference on television ever.
 According to the comedian, that didn't matter.
 Wertheim says, 'The lower the ratings, the greater my success'.
 Wertheim's conference is special, because his conference was made especially for television, in which he appeared twice.
 First as a traditional comedian in a tuxedo who went through the past year in an old-fashioned humorous way.
 And then as himself in a blue jumper with oliebollen on it, who deviated from tradition and called on people to turn off the television and their phones and talk to each other and celebrate New Year's Eve together.

 In 2024, comedian Pieter Derks was allowed to do the oudejaarsconference for broadcaster BNNVARA.
 Comedian Guido Weijers had cancelled his oudejaarsconference for television channel RTL 4, because he says he 'doesn't have time' to produce the conference.
+That same year, the VPRO broadcast two conferences.
+On NPO 2, the VPRO broadcast a conference by Freek de Jonge, which was billed as a 'Christmas conference' (Kerstconference).
+On NPO 3, the VPRO broadcast a oudejaarsconference presented by several female comedians.
+This conference was followed in 2025, but without television coverage.

-In 2025, Peter Pannekoek will give the oudejaarsconference for broadcaster BNNVARA for the second time.
+In 2025, Peter Pannekoek presented his second New Year's Eve program for broadcaster BNNVARA.
+In an interview with de Volkskrant, Pannekoek said he considered the oudejaarsconference a wonderful tradition, one that allowed people to look back on the past year with humor.
+His second show focused on the theme of hope, which, according to Pannekoek, was difficult to find in 2025, but which, he argued, was still present.
+The oudejaarsconference attracted a total of 3.3 million viewers, making it the most-watched edition in years.
+Pannekoek said in a statement that he was incredibly honored that his conference was so well-watched.